-- As similar as possible to impacted sites.
+- As similar as possible to impacted sites;

-- · Representative of the wider area.
+- · Representative of the wider area; and

-- Free from obvious anthropogenic impacts.
+- Free from obvious anthropogenic impacts, unless the impact areas are also influenced by the same anthropogenic impacts (i.e. nutrients from rivers).

-They should also be similar in key physical parameters (e.g., shore profile, shore exposure, tidal currents, habitat type, substrata, temperature, and salinity) and not differ significantly between sites.
-Selection of multiple reference sites will assist in accounting for natural variability between impact and reference sites.
+They should also be similar in key physical parameters (e.g., shore profile, shore exposure, tidal currents, habitat type, substrate, temperature, and salinity) and not differ significantly between sites.
+The selection of multiple reference sites will assist in accounting for natural variability between impact and reference sites.